-

 Withholding tax:

-Dividends: A statutory rate of 25% (26.375%, including the solidarity surcharge) applies to dividends paid to residents; the tax typically is creditable against the corporate income tax or refundable for resident companies, and partially (40%) creditable against the individual income tax or refundable for resident individuals.
-A statutory rate of 25% (26.375%, including the solidarity surcharge) applies to dividends paid to nonresidents, with a possible 40% refund for nonresident corporations, giving rise to an effective rate of 15.825%, unless the rate is reduced under a tax treaty.
+Dividends: A statutory rate of 25% (26.375%, including the solidarity surcharge) applies to dividends paid to residents; the withholding tax typically is creditable or refundable for residents.
+A statutory rate of 25% (26.375%, including the solidarity surcharge) applies to dividends paid to non-residents, For non-residents, the statutory rate may be reduced or eliminated under an applicable tax treaty or under EU directives (e.g., the Parent-Subsidiary Directive), typically subject to anti-abuse provisions and, in many cases, an exemption certificate or refund procedure.
 No tax is levied on dividends qualifying under the EU parent-subsidiary directive (PSD).
-The distributing company may apply the exemption under the directive or a reduced withholding tax rate under a treaty only if the recipient obtains a clearance certificate from the tax authorities in advance and presents the certificate before the payment is made; otherwise, a refund may be possible.
+The distributing company may apply the ex-emption under the directive or a reduced withholding tax rate under a treaty only if the recipient obtains a clearance certificate from the tax authorities in advance and presents the certificate before the payment is made; otherwise, a refund may be possible.

-Interest: Withholding tax generally is not levied on interest paid to residents or nonresidents, except for interest on publicly traded debt, interest received through a German payment agent (usually a bank), convertible bonds, and certain profit participating loans.
+Interest: Withholding tax generally is not levied on interest paid to residents or non-residents, except for interest on publicly traded debt, interest received through a Ger-man payment agent (usually a bank), convertible bonds and certain profit participating loans.
 The statutory rate is 25% (26.375%, including the solidarity surcharge).
-Where interest is paid to nonresidents, the rate may be reduced under a tax treaty or an exemption may be available if the EU interest and royalties directive (IRD) applies.
+Where interest is paid to non-residents, the rate may be reduced under a tax treaty, or an ex-emption may be available if the EU interest and royalties directive (IRD) applies.

 Fees for technical services: There is no withholding tax on fees for technical services.